 However, it looks like we can expect more than that.
 A report on Pike's Universum has now suggested that the new display could offer an 8K resolution.

 8K resolution (or 8K UHD) is the same resolution offered by ultra high definition TV.
 To offer 8,000 pixels the total image dimensions need to be 7680×4320.
 8K is the successor to 4K.
-Few cameras had the capability to shoot video in 8K.
+Few cameras have the capability to shoot video in 8K but you can expect that to change over the next few years.

 Apple wouldn't be the first company to offer an 8K display, for example, the Dell 32-inch UltraSharp 32 Ultra HD 8K monitor launched in March 2017 and cost $4,999.
 That display has a resolution of 7680 x 4320 pixels, 33.2 million pixels and more than 1 billion colours.
 Video refresh rate is 60Hz and the viewing angle is 178 degrees.
 It costs $4,999.